Fort Mose Historic State Park - St. Augustine, Florida

 English colonies spread across much of the

-South and as the supply of Native American
+South and as the supply of American Indian

-elsewhere in the South, the English turned to
+in Florida and elsewhere in the South, the

 Learning that they would be set free if they